Practice Areas

 Biography

-Stéphanie Garçon is a French Patent Attorney and European Patent Attorney at Santarelli Group.
+Stéphanie Garçon is a French and European Patent Attorney at the Santarelli.
 She practices in the field of patents, particularly in the chemical, polymer, materials, pharmaceutical, cosmetic, and agri-food sectors.

-With nearly 20 years of experience in intellectual property, she advises individuals, large corporations, and research institutes on the development and management of their patent portfolios: filing applications, prosecution, legal opinions (freedom-to-operate, IP portfolio audits), and valorization in the field of chemistry.
-She represents her clients in opposition and appeal proceedings before the European Patent Office (EPO).
-She has also developed in-depth expertise in Supplementary Protection Certificates (SPCs).
+With nearly 20 years of experience in intellectual property, she advises individuals, major industrial groups, and research institutions on the development and management of their patent portfolios — including drafting and filing applications, prosecution, legal opinions (freedom-to-operate, IP portfolio audits), and patent valuation in the chemical field.
+She represents her clients in opposition and appeal proceedings before the European Patent Office (EPO) and has developed strong expertise in Supplementary Protection Certificates (SPCs).

-Stéphanie began her career in intellectual property at Arkema, then at Essilor.
-She went on to spend more than 10 years at a major French IP firm, where she gained recognized expertise in EPO opposition proceedings and litigation.
+Stéphanie began her career in industrial property at Arkema and then at Essilor.
+She later spent more than ten years in a leading French intellectual property firm, where she developed recognized expertise in EPO opposition and litigation proceedings.
 She was also involved in several pan-European litigations, particularly in the agri-industrial and pharmaceutical sectors.
-She joined Santarelli Group in 2022.
+She joined the Santarelli Group in 2022.

 Education

-- Engineering degree from CPE Lyon, specialization in Chemistry and Process Engineering
+• Engineering degree from CPE Lyon, specialized in Chemistry and Process Engineering

-- PhD in Organic Chemistry, Université Grenoble Alpes
+• PhD in Organic Chemistry from Université Grenoble Alpes

-- Graduated from CEIPI in Patents, Trademarks, Designs & Models
+• CEIPI Diploma in Patents, Trademarks, Designs & Models

 Professional Ethics